mfkl/libvlc-nuget/buildsystem/macos/README.md

 This is a technical packaging guard, not a complete automated license review.
 Review all included third-party notices before a public release.

+FreeType uses the **FreeType Project License (FTL)** alternative.
+The contrib option `--enable-ad-clauses` selects that path while `--disable-gpl` remains in effect.
+The build manifest records both settings, and each runtime includes the FTL text, additional FreeType notices and credit under `licenses/freetype2`.
+This software is based in part on the work of the FreeType Team (https://freetype.org/).
+Applications redistributing the runtime must retain the credit in their distribution documentation.
+See [FreeType's licensing options](https://freetype.org/license.html).

 The selected features cover FFmpeg-based decoding, MP4/MKV/AVI/Ogg playback, HTTP(S)/RTSP, subtitles and macOS outputs.
 GPL components such as x264/x265 and DVD navigation are excluded.
 Actual feature availability is recorded in each